AnushkaBanik13/Demo/README.md

 # Demo
-This is my first GIT repository
+This is my first GIT repository.
+Author --> Anushka Banik